The Unexpected Journey

-Jeff and I left Van Horn that morning in a subdued reflective mood.
-Our strange adventure was coming to an end.
-We headed back to Austin and for a while things were quiet – a momentary interval of reason.
-Soon the truck was filled with the familiar claptrap of bogus insights on politics, life, and love…our mouths watering for Hill Country brisket, Shiner Bock, old flames, Asleep At The Wheel, and even the bovine noise of the State Legislature.
+Jeff and I left Van Horn the next morning in a reflective mood.
+Our strange adventure was coming to an end in a strange town.
+We headed back to Austin and for a while things were quiet.
+But soon enough the truck was filled with the familiar claptrap of bogus insights on politics, life, and love, our mouths watering for Hill Country brisket, Shiner Bock, old flames, Asleep At The Wheel, and even the bovine noise of the State Legislature.
 There’s something about Texas that always brings me home.
 And there’s something about Grand Canyon that will always take me yonder.